 - 2 tablespoons yellow beeswax pellets

 - 1 teaspoon raw organic honey

 - 20 drops each lavender and lemon essential oil

-- Once all solds have become liquid, remove from heat and allow to cool for about 2 minutes.
+- Once all solids have become liquid, remove from heat and allow to cool for about 2 minutes.

-- Add the essential oils and stir to combine.
+- Add the essential oils (and honey if using), and stir to combine

 - Pour into jars and allow to become solid.
 It takes only a few minutes or you can put it into the refrigerator.

 Will keep for up to 2 weeks stored in the refrigerator.